zarf-dev/proposals/2-deprecate-big-bang/README.md

 ### Deprecate the Big Bang extension without an alternative

 While the Big Bang extension is not part of the core functionality of Zarf we wanted to avoid alienating users by not providing an alternative.
-Given that we can cordon off the references to Big Bang entirely with the `zarf dev generate big-bang` and the low level of effort we anticipate from this feature, we believe the proposed solution to be a good compromise.
+Given the low level of effort expected to maintain the `generate-big-bang-zarf-package` repository, we believe the proposed solution to be a good compromise.

 We estimated a low level of effort based on the relative infrequency and size of changes throughout the history of the [src/extensions/bigbang](https://github.com/zarf-dev/zarf/commits/main/src/extensions/bigbang) folder.
 The proposed changes will make maintenance easier still.